jamestomasino/labs.tomasino.org/content/post/tools.md

 typewriters, when speed led to jams.
 The letters used most often were spaced apart to avoid these mechanical problems.
 Unfortunately, while we've outgrown these problems their patch-work solution has remained.
-QWERTY became the de-facto standard, and its proponents have promulgated through the ages.
+QWERTY became the de facto standard, and its proponents have promulgated through the ages.

 Dvorak was created a bit more scientifically, with a focus on speed and conservation of movement.
 The most commonly used keys (in English) were placed